Manage DNS in your network

 Managing nameserver groups

-A nameserver group defines up to 2 nameservers to resolve DNS to a set of peers in distribution groups.
+A nameserver group defines up to 2 nameservers to resolve DNS to a set of peers in the distribution groups.

 Creating a nameserver group